Overview

 - Initiate a conversation in private and when you have enough time to talk at length, but if they want to.

-- Let go of any expectations you have that there is a “quick fix.”
+- Let go of any expectations you have that there is a “quick fix”.
 Not doing anything may very well be the safest thing they can do at any given time.

 - Believe victims and let them know that you do.
-If you know the person who has or is abusing them, it may be hard to believe that they are capable of abuse but remember that abusers typically act differently in public than they do in private.
+If you know the person who has or is abusing them, it may be hard to believe they are capable of abuse but remember that abusers typically act differently in public than they do in private.

 - Listen to what they tell you.
-Avoid making judgments and giving advice.
+Avoid judgments and giving advice.
 They will let you know what they need.

 - Refer them to a service provider who can provide necessary medical attention, counseling or emotional support, safety planning, housing and discuss their options.